Frequently Asked Questions

-The Tourette Association of America aims to answer Frequently Asked Questions (FAQs) about Tourette Syndrome and Tic Disorders.
+The TAA aims to answer Frequently Asked Questions (FAQs) about Tourette Syndrome and Tic Disorders.

 What is Tourette Syndrome?